ashbuilds/payload-ai/README.md

 ## ⚙️ Configuration

-Choose your AI model by providing one or more of the following environment variables.
-Create a .env file in your project root and add any of the following variables:
+To get started, choose your preferred AI model by setting one or more of the following environment variables.
+Create a .env file in your project root and add any of the following keys:
 ```
 OPENAI_API_KEY=your-openai-api-key
 ANTHROPIC_API_KEY=your-anthropic-api-key
 ELEVENLABS_API_KEY=your-elevenlabs-api-key
 ```
+For detailed guidance on personalizing and configuring the plugin to match your needs, check out the **[Complete Guide](guide.md)**.
+It walks you through every step, from setting up fields to generating amazing content!

 ### Enabling AI for Custom Components